 While teachers use data from student assessments daily, several reporting structures exist at ANCS to afford students and families frequent opportunity to reflect upon student performance information in order to grow as learners.
 These structures include:

-• Weekly Communication Folders (grades K-5): Each week a communication folder is sent home to parents containing updates on student performance and classroom initiatives.
-Often additional home enrichment materials are included, as well as suggestions on how parents can collaborate with teachers in supporting their child.
+• Communication Folders (grades K-5): Communication folders are sent home to parents containing updates on student performance and classroom initiatives, as well as home enrichment materials.

 • Conferences: In grades K-5, a meeting of teacher and family and, where appropriate, student, takes place twice a year–in the fall and in the spring–to provide a place for further discussion of student progress.
 In grades 6-8, each student leads a conference in the fall with his or her parents/guardians and advisor to reflect upon performance so far in the school year and to set a learning goal for the remainder of the year.
 Another conference is held in the spring to review the student’s progress towards his or her learning goal.